MFCA registered breeders screen their breeding stock and carefully select

 If you are thinking of buying a Miniature Fox Terrier puppy, please be aware that puppies sold in pet shops and from uncertain origins could be crossed with other breeds and may exhibit different traits later in life.
 There are several breeds which look similar when they are young pups, but grow up to be different to Miniature Fox Terriers in their behaviour and characteristics.

 To avoid disappointment, we recommend that Miniature Fox Terrier puppies be purchased only from MFCA registered breeders.
-Puppies are extremely popular.and can be ordered from the MFCA breeders on this website.
+Puppies are extremely popular and can be ordered from MFCA breeders who advertise on this website.
 If you need assistance in finding a Miniature Fox Terrier puppy to purchase, please click on contact us